James4Ever0/notes/chatgpt.md

 but it is provided by openai which is no longer so "open" in the sense of "open-source".

-[stability.ai](https://stability.ai/) is providing alternative open-source implementations of SOTA AI algorithms, which includes carper.ai, eleuther.ai, dreamstudio, [harmonai](https://github.com/Harmonai-org/) (audio)
+[stability.ai](https://stability.ai/) is providing alternative open-source implementations of SOTA AI algorithms, which includes carper.ai, eleuther.ai, dreamstudio, [harmonai](https://github.com/Harmonai-org/) (audio), [laion.ai](https://laion.ai) (datasets and projects)

 ## viable approaches to chatgpt